-Observe that the total number of Stewart brackets for the partition of the set of attachments given by A, B and C is 64, and the total number of possible partitions is 15.
+Observe that the total number of Stewart brackets for the partition of the set of attachments given by A, B, and C is 64, and the total number of possible partitions is 15.

 III.
-THE PRIMAL FORM OF THE PURE CONDITION
+PRIMAL FORM OF THE PURE CONDITION

-Theorem 1 (Primal Form of the Pure Condition) The determinant of the geometric Jacobian of a Stewart platform with the labelling of attachments shown in Fig. 1 can be expressed as:
+Theorem 1 (Primal Form of the Pure Condition): The determinant of the geometric Jacobian of a Stewart platform with the Proof: See [8].